Welcome to the Radix Tech Docs

 The most fundamental unit of the Radix stack is the Radix Node.
 The Node implements a 3-phase byzantine fault tolerant consensus protocol allowing an open network of nodes to quickly and safely decide on and commit correct transactions to a distributed immutable ledger.

 The Node also includes a layer called the Radix Engine that defines the application functionality of the network by creating and validating transactions.
 On Olympia, the Radix Engine includes built-in token creation and transaction functionality.
-In later releases, Radix Engine will become an extensible, user-programmable application layer for finance-oriented "smart contract" functionality.
+In the Babylon release, Radix Engine v2 will become an extensible, user-programmable application layer for finance-oriented "smart contract" functionality using Scrypto.

-Developers and client software may interact with certain types of nodes through a JSON-RPC API.
-This API provides an accessible way to control node operation, make simple queries against the Radix ledger, and create transactions.
+Developers and client software may interact with nodes through a set of Radix APIs.
+These APIs provide an accessible way to control node operation, make simple queries against the Radix ledger, and create transactions.

 Outside the Node itself, Radix has also developed a Desktop Wallet for holding and using Radix-based tokens (including "staking" of XRD tokens), and a Radix Explorer service for web-based viewing of ledger information such as accounts, transactions, token types, and "validator" nodes.

-If you want an easy place to get started using Radix, head over to the Radix User Guide where you can learn about the Radix Desktop Wallet, Explorer, and a wealth of knowledge about how Radix works.
+If you want an easy place to get started on Radix as a user, head over to the Radix User Guide where you can learn about the Radix Desktop Wallet, Explorer, and a wealth of knowledge about how Radix works.

-If you are a developer looking to explore what you can do with Radix Olympia’s token features, your best entry point is the Node API.
+If you are a developer, encourage you to get started with Scrypto.
+Building smart contracts using Scrypto will require no knowledge of running a Radix node.
+However if you want to explore what you can do with Radix Olympia’s current token and transaction features, your best entry point are the Radix APIs.
 Whether building a client application or integrating XRD or other Radix-based tokens into a wallet or exchange, the API provides the most straightforward method of interaction with the network.
-You might also decide to run your own archive node to service API calls specifically for your application’s needs.

 If you are interested in earning XRD tokens, you have two directions to consider.
 The Radix protocol includes the ongoing minting of new XRD tokens called "emissions" to incentivize supporting network security.
 Anyone can earn emissions by staking their own XRD in the Radix Desktop Wallet, and this is the best choice for most people.
 However, if you are an experienced server administrator, you might consider running a Validator Node that can earn emissions as well.